cstrawberry/predictive-universe/docs/paper/appendices/appendix_n_prediction_relativity.md

 ### N.3.1 Physically-Grounded Temperature Dependence of Resource Costs

 The physical operational cost function $R(C)$ (Definition 3a) represents the power required to maintain and operate the physical structures implementing a predictive complexity $C$.
 As a physical cost rooted in thermodynamics (e.g., Landauer dissipation), it must depend on the effective temperature $T_{eff}$ of the environment in which the MPU operates.
 Maintaining stable, distinguishable information states against thermal fluctuations incurs a cost that increases with temperature.
 Thus, we generalize the cost function to $R(C, T_{eff})$.
-Physical consistency requires that the marginal cost of maintaining complexity increases with temperature, i.e., $\frac{\partial^2 R}{\partial C \partial T_{eff}} > 0$.
+Physical consistency (e.g., generalized Landauer principle) requires that the cost increases with temperature, $\partial R / \partial T_{eff} > 0$.
+Furthermore, the marginal cost of maintaining complexity is also generally expected to increase with temperature, i.e., $\frac{\partial^2 R}{\partial C \partial T_{eff}} > 0$.
 This physically-motivated generalization is necessary for analyzing systems in non-isothermal or dynamic thermal environments.

 ### N.3.2 Thermodynamic Costs of Physical Acceleration (Unruh Effect)